ultraq/dumb-query-selector/README.md

 ### $(query[, scope])

-A unified query selector, returning either the matching element (for ID queries) or an array of elements (for anything else) because `NodeList`s are dumb.
+A unified query selector, returning either the matching element (for ID queries) or an array of elements (for anything else).

 ```javascript
 define('MyModule', ['DumbQuerySelector'], function($) {